marcduiker/azure-functions-university/lessons/cosmosdb.md

 Besides bindings, there is another way to connect an Azure Function to a Cosmos DB collection by using Triggers.
 In this exercise, we will use the same Azure Functions project that we have so far.
 If you haven't done the previous sections, you can clone the example from the repository and follow along this lesson.
 Besides the code, please double check that you have all the requirements at the section 0.

-5.1 Create a new Azure Function with a Cosmos DB trigger.
+### 4.1 Create a new Azure Function with a Cosmos DB trigger

 The scenario is the following: we need to monitor the changes to our `players` container so we can add new items in another container, which will be used for another application.
 For achieving this we will use a Cosmos DB trigger and an output binding for Cosmos DB.